CBSDLab/market-growth/README.md

 # Getting Started

-You can either clone the directory if you have Git installed on your computer or simply download the repository as a zip file by clicking
+You can either clone the directory if you have Git installed on your computer or simply download the repository as a zip file by clicking this [link](https://github.com/CBSDLab/market-growth/archive/refs/heads/main.zip) to download a zipped file of the repository.

 # References
 Forrester, J. W. (1968).
 Market growth as influenced by capital investment. *Industrial Management Review, 9*, 83-105.